julzaza/wildwitchherbs/_posts/2025-12-09-herbs-shadow-work-garden.md

 Shadow work often begins with removing internal curses.

-Rue is one of the most potent herbs in witchraft traditions, explored in **[Herbs to Keep Out the Evil Eye Next Door](/herbs-that-keep-out-evil-eye/)**.
+Rue is one of the most potent herbs in witchraft traditions, explored in **[Herbs That Keep Out the Evil Eye Next Door](/herbs-that-keep-out-evil-eye/)**.

 Rue creates both inner and outer protection.

 ---